Khalidmamdou7/cuert-inventory-management-backend/README.md

 You are welcome to create a new module manually, but make sure you follow the folder structure.

+Note that u will need to include the new router in the `src/routes.py` file.

 ## Adding a new dependency

 If you want to add a new dependency, make sure you add it to the `requirements.txt` file by running the following command